 The Centers for Disease Control and Prevention (CDC) continues to issue the rise in the number of youths who have been diagnosed with measles.
 This national outbreak of the highly contagious measles virus has been recorded as 1,282 individual cases in 31 states as of December 2019 and growing.
 This is the greatest number of cases reported in the U.S. since 1992.
 More than 73% of the cases this year are linked to outbreaks in New York.
 Now the necessity of the school nurse has come into focus.

-According to the National Association of School Nurses (NASN), about 40% of our nation’s schools only have a part-time nurse, and 25% don’t have a nurse at all.
+a part-time nurse, and 25% don’t have a nurse at all.
 Not surprisingly, the school systems that are largely affected or at greater risk are rural and urban schools.
 But with the potential of measles affecting a large number of children and adolescents, school nurse practitioners in several states hurried to refresh themselves on the measles symptoms and to reach the parents of students at risk of infection while working to keep all students safe.
 They have become the first line of defense in protecting school communities.

 The origin of the school nurse has been traced to a Canadian trained woman named Lina Rogers Struthers who is credited as the first one in America.
 She was assigned to work in four different lower Manhattan schools just as a month-long experiment in October 1902.
 Officials wanted to see whether having a nurse would improve students’ health and attendance.
 Despite the fact that there were 10,000 students, her presence made a huge impact on improving the health of students.
 In fact, in just one month the absentee rate of students in all four schools dropped dramatically.
 And after the six-month mark, absenteeism fell by 90%.
 The surprise at the numbers spoke for themselves.
 The officials next secured funding to employ another 27 school nurses.
 By the end of 1914, there were as many as 400 in New York City alone.
 Noticing what the impact nurses were having, other cities quickly followed suit.
 Los Angeles was one of the first cities to jump on the bandwagon; it hired its first school nurse in 1904.